saylordotorg/course_bus210/Unit09.md

+---
+layout: default
+title: "BUS210: Corporate Communication"
+course_description: "A survey of effective communication skills as they relate to succeeding in business, with particular emphasis on communication tools and activities that connect people within and beyond the organization."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Presentations to Persuade** <span id="9"></span> *In this unit, you will understand the nature and challenges of persuasion by becoming more familiar with the principles, functions, and